Microorganisms from the Moon Retracted

 The microfossils from the moon are different.
 Each Luna sample was encapsulated on the moon and opened only in a laboratory where examination commenced immediately.
 These fossils are solid evidence for ancient life elsewhere in space.

-What'sNEW since 2000"...Larger image" of fossil resembling spiral filamentous microorganism now includes a second photo of a known microscopic impact crater on lunar glass.
-This one does resemble the original, purported microorganism!
+What'sNEW since 2000"...Larger image" of fossil resembling spiral filamentous microorganism now includes a second photo (bottom left) of a known microscopic impact crater on lunar glass.
+This impact crater does resemble the original, purported microorganism.
+We were wrong!
 9 July 2004.

 2002, July 23: Search for early Earth microbes on the Moon?